ibrahimbdj/pngcheck/README.md

 As it stands, it contains the basic features, themselves limited to the minimum of what they should provide.

+The code is also neither optimised nor necessarily clean.

 ## Future plans

 At some point, I'd like to: